-To state the obvious, fight fans have always been attracted to thunderous power punchers.
+To state the obvious, fight fans have always been attracted to thunderous power punchers, the fighters who can decide a match with one big shot.
 The sheer violence of a sudden, dramatic knockout is a major part of boxing’s appeal.
-As harsh as that may sound to some, that is why many flock to boxing, why Mike Tyson, for example, became a huge box office sensation.
+As harsh as that may sound to some, that’s why many flock to boxing, why Mike Tyson, for example, became a huge box office sensation.
 Simply put, explosive knockouts never fail to thrill.
-But while I enjoy a vicious KO or a toe-to-toe brawl as much as the next person, there is something especially admirable about the technique and skill involved in the finer aspects of “The Sweet Science.”
-A dominant display of boxing skill is always more impressive and satisfying for me.
+But while I enjoy a vicious KO or a violent toe-to-toe brawl as much as the next person, there is something especially admirable about the technique and intelligence involved in the finer aspects of “The Sweet Science.”
+Simply put, a dominant display of boxing skill is always more impressive and satisfying for me.

-To neutralize a vaunted power puncher with defense and footwork for 12 rounds requires incredible discipline and ability.
-A slick technician, like Willie Pep or Pernell Whitaker, can’t afford to lose focus for even an instant because that could be all his rival needs to connect with a fight-ending blow.
-That type of virtuoso performance is what I love most about boxing, with the athlete executing such a feat earning my utmost respect.
+To neutralize a vaunted power puncher with defense and footwork for twelve rounds requires incredible discipline and ability.
+A slick technician, like Willie Pep or Pernell Whitaker, cannot afford to lose focus for even an instant because that could be all his rival needs to connect with a fight-ending blow.
+That type of virtuoso performance is what I love most about boxing, with the well-prepared pugilist executing an athletic feat that earns my utmost respect.

-And in recent years one pugilist in particular has demonstrated repeatedly that skill and guile can foil brute power.
-He’s defied the odds many times and proved that strategy and technique can overcome significant disadvantages, can even turn the tables when it comes to the expected outcome in a contest between youth vs age.
+And for me there is one pugilist in particular who demonstrated repeatedly, and most memorably, that skill and guile can foil brute power.
+He defied the odds many times and proved that strategy and technique can overcome significant disadvantages, can even turn the tables when it comes to the expected outcome in a contest between youth vs age.
 Because the fact is, with age comes experience and if that experience is utilized correctly, it can teach youth some harsh lessons.

 Thus, in my opinion, the most startling performances in the career of Bernard Hopkins did not take place during his physical prime, but later in his career, when he shocked fans with his upset wins over Felix “Tito” Trinidad, Antonio Tarver and Kelly Pavlik.
 It was in those victories — not to mention his wins over Oscar De La Hoya, Tavoris Cloud and Jean Pascal — that B-Hop boldly demonstrated why boxing is indeed, a “sweet science.”